 - prefer looking at you over one shoulder instead of turning to follow you with his or her eyes

 - if breastfed, have trouble breastfeeding on one side (or prefers one breast only)

 - work hard to turn toward you and get frustrated when unable turn his or her head completely

 Some babies with torticollis develop a flat head (positional plagiocephaly) on one or both sides from lying in one direction all the time.
 Some might develop a small neck lump or bump, which is similar to a "knot" in a tense muscle.
 Both of these conditions tend to go away as the torticollis gets better.

-Your doctor will do a physical exam to see how far your baby can turn his or her head.
+Your doctor will do an exam to see how far your baby can turn their head.

 If your baby does have torticollis, the doctor might teach you neck stretching exercises to practice at home.
-These help loosen the tight SCM and strengthen the weaker one on the opposite side (which has weakened due to underuse).
+These help loosen the tight SCM and strengthen the weaker one on the opposite side (which is weaker due to underuse).
 This will help to straighten out your baby's neck.